bart-blommaerts/bart-blommaerts.github.io/_posts/2018-05-31-rigadevdays.md

 # Approach

-Assuming, the startpoint is an existing, legacy application, I started with three approaches to move from a large monolith to smaller services introducing several integration patterns to compose data repositories.
+Assuming, the baseline is an existing, legacy application, I started with three approaches to move from a large monolith to smaller services introducing several integration patterns to compose data repositories.
 These patterns allow the new services to use a domain model, tailored to their specific needs.

 Next, I provided an example of bounded contexts in a domain and how these can be identified in an iterative manner.